 Agency regulations authorize the reimbursement of actual liquidation fees and costs that are paid by the servicer for liquidated loans that result in a loss to the servicer within the limits of the guarantee.
-The Acceptable State Liquidation Costs and Fees will be utilized in determining allowable reasonable and customary attorney fees for foreclosure, deed-in-lieu of foreclosure and bankruptcy.
-These costs and fees can be located on the USDA Training and Resource Library in the Loan Servicing section under Loss Mitigation found at https://www.rd.usda.gov/resources/usda-linc-training-resource-library/loan-servicing.
-Fees higher than the published amounts may be appropriate, in cases such as contested foreclosures, required probate procedures, etc. Any reimbursement of fees over the allowable costs are subject to review by the Agency on a case-by-case basis.
+Attachment 18-C, Acceptable State Liquidation Costs and Fees, will be utilized in determining allowable reasonable and customary attorney fees for foreclosure, deed-in-lieu of foreclosure and bankruptcy.
+Fees higher than the published amounts may be appropriate, in cases such as contested foreclosures, required probate procedures, etc. Any reimbursementof fees over the allowable costs are subject to review by the Agency on a case-by-case basis.
 Justification for higher fees must be documented in the file.